 The Company's capital since 2002 has comprised 230,978,001 shares.
-The Company holds no treasury shares or instruments convertible into equity.
-As a result, the weighted number of shares to take into consideration when calculating basic and diluted earnings per share in 2020, as in 2019, is 230,978,001.
+The Company does not hold any treasury shares or instruments convertible into equity.
+As a result, the weighted number of shares to take into consideration when calculating basic and diluted earnings per share in 2021, as in 2020, is 230,978,001.
 Basic and diluted earnings per share are the same.

-Earnings per share amounted to €4.119 in 2020 (€5.786 in 2019).
+Earnings per share amounted to €6.329 in 2021 (€4.119 in 2020).

-E. Concession contracts
+Concession contracts

-Under the terms of IFRIC 12 "Service Concession Arrangements", a concession operator may have two types of activities:
+Under the terms of IFRIC 12"Service Concession Arrangements", a concession operator may have two types of activities:

-- a construction activity in respect of its obligations to design, build and finance new infrastructures on behalf of the grantor; - an operating and maintenance activity in respect of concession assets. - Revenue for each line of business is recognised in accordance with IFRS 15.
+- a construction activity in respect of its obligations to design, build and finance new infrastructures on behalf of the grantor; - an operating and maintenance activity in respect of concession assets.
+Revenue for each line of business is recognised in accordance with IFRS 15.

-In return for its activities, the operator receives consideration from either:
+In return for its activities, the concession operator receives consideration from either:

 • users, where the intangible asset model applies.
 The operator has a right to receive tolls (or any other form of payment) from users (vehicles, airlines, etc.), on the basis of the traffic recorded, as consideration for the financing, the construction and the operation of the infrastructure.
-The intangible asset model also applies whenever the concession grantor remunerates the concession operator on the basis of how much users use the infrastructure, but with no guarantees as to the amounts that will be paid to it (under a pass-through or shadow-toll agreement).
+The intangible asset model also applies whenever the concession grantor remunerates the concession operator on the basis of how much users use the infrastructure, but with no guarantees as to the amounts that will be paid to it (under a pass-through or shadow-toll agreement);